jagenjo/litescene.js/guides/render_pipeline.md

 This way a material can decide if it is z-culled, two-sided, blended, etc. The info about how it should be rendered is contained in the ```LS.RenderState``` class in the ```material.render_state``` property.

+To know more check the [guide about RenderState](shaders.md#renderstate)

 ## Post-processing Effects ##

 A camera could be rendered to the screen or to a texture, in which case the texture could have FX applied to it.

-To render to a texture we use a class called RenderFrameContext, which helps setting up the context.
+To render to a texture we use a class called ```RenderFrameContext```, which helps setting up the context.

 There are several components that allow to apply FX to the camera, just keep in mind that we could apply an FX per camera or to the whole scene.

 Those components will bind events to the camera enableFrameBuffer (or the scene enableFrameBuffer), so they can redirect the render to the

+Check the [guide about post-processing effects](post-processing.md) to know more.